To,

 Conservation of Energy

-S.No | Particulars | Details |
+S.No Particulars |

-1. | The steps taken or impact on conservation of energy | a) The Company uses indigenous winch machines for processing hosiery cloth which uses lower horse power as per industry norms. |
+a) The Company uses indigenous winch machines for processing hosiery cloth which uses lower horse power as per industry norms. |

-b) The Company uses more energy efficient IRO knitting machines which consumes less power than ordinary traditional knitting machines. | ||
+b) The Company uses more energy efficient IRO knitting machines which consumes less power than ordinary traditional knitting machines. |

-The Company continuously takes steps to absorb and adopt the latest technologies and innovations in the Garment Industry.
-These initiatives enable the facilities to become more efficient and productive as the company expands, thus helping to conserve energy. | ||
+Garment Industry.
+These initiatives enable the facilities to become more efficient and productive as the company expands, thus helping to conserve energy. |

-2. | The steps taken by the Company for utilizing alternate sources of energy | The Company has solar units which are helpful in reducing the consumption of electricity from the grid and your Company is in the course of assessing more efficient alternate source of energy suitable for our business operation. |
+The Company has solar units which are helpful in reducing the consumption of electricity from the grid and your Company is in the course of assessing more efficient alternate source of energy suitable for our business operation. |

-3. | The capital investment on energy conservation equipments | As per financial statement |
+3. The capital investment on energy conservation equipments |

 Technology Absorption, Adaption and Innovation

-S.No | Particulars | Details |
+S.No Particulars |

-Innovation in process control, product development, cost reduction and quality improvement are being made on a continuous basis looking to the market requirements. | ||
+A) The Company absorbs and adapts the modern technologies on a continuous basis to meet its specific products needs from time to time.
+Innovation in process control, product development, cost reduction and quality improvement are being made on a continuous basis looking to the market requirements. |

 B) The Company reuses the water utilized in processing of cloth which results in conserving the water.
 The Company has installed proper plants for the reuse of said water.
 The industry norm is to wash 1 kg of hosiery cloth and our standard machines.
-The Company is having "Effluent Treatment Plant" to process the effluent in water subsequent to which some of the water is reused. | ||
+The Company is having -Effluent Treatment Plant to process the effluent in water subsequent to which some of the water is reused. |

-2. | The benefits derived like product improvement, cost reduction, product development or import substitution | Certified skin friendly and anti bacterial undergarments by IIT, Kanpur.
-Cost savings by improvement of design & up gradation of products & process is Companys continuous effort. |
+Certified skin friendly and anti bacterial undergarments by IIT, Kanpur.
+Cost savings by improvement of design & up gradation of products & process is Companys continuous effort.
+The Company has not imported any technology during the last three years reckoned form the beginning of the financial year. |

-a) The details of technology imported: | N.A | |
+a) The details of technology imported: | N.A |

-b) The year of import | N.A | |
+b) The year of import | N.A |

-c) Whether the technology been fully absorbed | N.A | |
+c) Whether the technology been fully absorbed |

-d) If not fully absorbed areas where absorption has not been taken place and the reasons thereof | N.A | |
+d) If not fully absorbed areas where absorption has not been taken place and the reasons thereof |

-4 | The expenditure incurred on Research and Development. | During the year under review the Company has not incurred any material amount of expenditure on research and development activity in Company.
+During the year under review the Company has not incurred any material amount of expenditure on research and development activity in Company.
 As the most of the production work is done from job work. |

 Foreign exchange earnings and outgo